dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 For example:

-* A column may have a `BL` valued piece of metadata associated with the string `IsNormalized` indicating whether the column can be interpreted as a label.
+* A column may indicate that it is normalized, by providing a `BL` valued piece of metadata named `IsNormalized`.

 * A column whose type is `V<R4,17>`, meaning a vector of length 17 whose items are single-precision floating-point values, might have `SlotNames` metadata of type `V<TX,17>`, meaning a vector of length 17 whose items are text.

 * A column produced by a scorer may have several pieces of associated metadata, indicating the "scoring column group id" that it belongs to, what kind of scorer produced the column (e.g., binary classification), and the precise semantics of the column (e.g., predicted label, raw score, probability).

 The `ISchema` interface, including the metadata API, is fully specified in another document.